The Wong Lab

 ‘Humanizing Hospitals’ is a UCL Grand Challenges funded project measuring the built environment factors that contribute to cancer patients’ wellbeing and mental health.
 This is a collaboration with Dr Lusi Morhayim (PI; Bartlett School of Architecture), cancer patients, and psychologists.
 The project will run from 2022 to 2023.

-Assessing the Social Mistrust Scale (SMS: Wong et al., 2014) in Italy is a Global Engagement funded project with the Sapienza University of Rome where we will be validating the SMS in school children and patients in Italy.
-The project will inolve a knowledge exchange component consisting of study visits from the Italy team.
+Assessing the Social Mistrust Scale (SMS: Wong et al., 2014) in Italy is a Global Engagement funded project with the Sapienza University of Rome where the SMS was validated in both school children (N = 242) and adolescent patients with psychosis (N = 44) in Italy.
+The project has now concluded.
+Findings have been submitted for publication and will be presented at the Schizophrenia International Research Society Conference in Florence Italy in April 2024.

-EMPOWER-Islington‘ is a UKRI Research England project with Islington Council and its BAME young people where we will co-create new ways to enhance employability, education & mental health in BAME young people of Islington through workshops with UCL academics and experts.
+EMPOWER-Islington‘ is a UKRI Research England project between UCL, Islington Council, and its young people.
+We co-created new ways to enhance employability, education & mental health with and for young people of Islington through five workshops with UCL academics and experts.
+Read our end-of-project report HERE.

 (c) UCL Centre for Education and Criminal Justice.
 Funded through UCL Enhancing Reesarch Culture Programme as part of UKRI Research England.